Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

-At the one-step-ahead horizon, our AC-optimized model produces moderately less accurate forecasts, with its MAPE 7.5\% worse compared to that of the traditional model at 50\% percentile.
-However, this short-term accuracy cost is quickly recovered: starting at a horizon equal to 2, our model consistently outperforms the traditional approach in both accuracy and vertical stability.
-The performance gap widens substantially as the forecast horizon extends.
-For longer horizons, our AC-optimized model achieves up to a 26\% better MAPE compared to the traditional model.
-This pattern demonstrates that, while traditional MLE training excels at optimizing one-step-ahead predictions, it fails to generalize effectively to longer horizons.
-In contrast, our multi-horizon approach is able to generate much more accurate long-horizon forecasts with only a relatively small loss of one-step-ahead forecast accuracy.
+At the one-step-ahead horizon, our AC-optimized model produces moderately less accurate forecasts, with its MSE 3.9\% worse compared to that of the traditional model at the 50th percentile.
+However, this short-term accuracy cost is quickly recovered: starting at a horizon 3, our model consistently outperforms the traditional approach in both accuracy and vertical stability.
+The improvement peaks at approximately 6.0\% better MSE around horizons 9--12, then gradually tapers while remaining positive through horizon 24.
+This pattern demonstrates that, while traditional MLE training excels at optimizing one-step-ahead predictions, it fails to generalize as effectively to longer horizons.
+In contrast, our multi-horizon approach generates more accurate medium-to-long horizon forecasts with only a modest loss of one-step-ahead accuracy.
 This trade-off can prove useful for practical decision-making where medium and long term planning decisions are typically important.

-\begin{remark} One may notice that \eqref{eq:relative_MAPE_improvement} starts to decrease after horizon equal to 12.
-This is due to our choice of horizon discounting weights, which is linear in horizon and assigns more importance to shorter horizon compared to longer horizon.
+\begin{remark} One may notice that \eqref{eq:relative_MSE_improvement} peaks around horizons 9--12 and then gradually decreases.
+This is due to our choice of horizon discounting weights, which are linear in the horizon and assign more importance to shorter horizons and decay toward zero for longer horizons.
 The improvement remains positive, indicating that the AC-optimized model still outperforms the MLE-fitted model to a lesser extent at these horizons. \end{remark}